Next James Bond Odds: Turner Now Favored to Be the Next Bond

 Aaron Pierre (+2700)

 As is the trend with much of this market, Aaron Pierre is a British actor whose career is peaking at precisely the right moment.
 The 31-year-old has been a fancast favorite in Bond circles for years, often championed as the ideal choice if the franchise chooses to introduce its first Black James Bond story.
-Pierre has excelled in dramatic roles like Rebel Ridge and was handpicked to lead as Mufasa in last year’s revival, but he is still waiting on his big blockbuster moment.
+Pierre has excelled in dramatic roles like Rebel Ridge and was handpicked to lead as Mufasa in last year’s revival, but he is still waiting for his big blockbuster moment.

 Considering he wasn’t included in the rumored shortlist floating around, Pierre’s early +750 price tag was likely fueled by fan enthusiasm rather than insider momentum.
 However, his odds have declined in recent months.

-Josh O’Connor (+4000)
+Josh O’Connor (+3300)

-Considered a rising favorite earlier in the year, Josh O’Connor quietly slid into dark horse territory.
+Considered a rising favorite earlier in the year, O’Connor quietly slid into dark horse territory.
 Much of the steam that made him a favorite earlier this year came from a confident insider prediction, but the market rallied behind it.
-At the time, there was real belief that O’Connor had the right mix of talent and charm to land the role, and O’Connor saw his chances peak as high as 55%.
-While that momentum has since faded and his price has adjusted, the 34-year-old has built a strong, versatile career in the independent film scene, and at this price there’s no pressure in taking a longshot on a proven British talent.
-His work and critical acclaim has kept him in the spotlight, but perhaps not in the flashy way Amazon may require from its lead.
+At the time, there was a real belief that O’Connor had the right mix of talent and charm to land the role, and O’Connor saw his chances peak as high as 55%.
+While that momentum has since faded and his price has adjusted, the 35-year-old has built a strong, versatile career in the independent film scene, and at this price, there’s no pressure in taking a longshot on a proven British talent.
+His work and critical acclaim have kept him in the spotlight, but perhaps not in the flashy way Amazon may require from its lead.